tubalmartin/YUI-CSS-compressor-PHP-port/README.md

 # A PHP port of the YUI CSS compressor

-This port is based on version 2.4.7 (Sep 26, 2011) of the [YUI compressor](https://github.com/yui/yuicompressor).
+This port is based on version 2.4.8 (Jun 12, 2013) of the [YUI compressor](https://github.com/yui/yuicompressor).

 **Table of Contents**